Return to the first page of this site

 Dhamma Moments by Danai Chanchaochai

-This is a wonderful book.
+This is a good book.
 I have quite a few books on Buddhism sitting on my bookshelf but I find that some are almost impossible to read.
 One in particularly, a very old text from A.D.
 705 that has been through several translations, I found completely inaccessible.

 Dhamma Moments is at the other end of the spectrum as far as accessibility is concerned.
 It was only published in 2003 and consists of several short, unrelated chapters.
 Each chapter was originally published in the Bangkok Post and for this reason they can be read on their own or out of sequence and not as part of a book.